seunghan96/seunghan96.github.io/_posts/2022-05-19-(CL_paper8)DeepDPM.md

 <br>

-To avoid sequentially consdiring all possible merges…
+To avoid sequentially considering all possible merges…

 $$\rightarrow$$ merges of each cluster **with only its 3 nearest neighbors**